cbourke/ComputerScienceII/notes/1261-Spring2026/CSCE156/06-trees.md

 ### Orientation

 * Trees can be oriented top to bottom and left to right
-* The top is a single node called a *root*
+* A the top is a single node called the *root*
 * The nodes under another node are called *children*
 * The node above a node is its *parent*
 * Any node with zero children is called a *leaf*
 * There are parent-child relations (ancestors, descendants, grandchildren, grandparent)
 * More structure: suppose that each node is limited to at most 2 children (no child, 1 child, 2 children)
   * You can have a left and/or right child (oriented left-to-right)
-  * Neither
+  * Neither (leaf)
   * Left child, no right child
   * Right child, no left child
   * Both
 * This is called a *binary tree*
 * Terminology:
   * The *depth* of a node $u$ is the length of the unique path from the root to $u$
-  * The depth of the root node is 0
+  * THe depth of the root node is 0
-  * The depth of the tree itself is the maximal depth of any node
+  * The depth of the tree itself is the maximal depth of any node in the tree

 ### How can we exploit this structure?

-* Suppose you had a *full* binary tree: every node was present at every level/depth up until the maximal depth of the tree.
+* Suppose you have a *full* binary tree: every node is present up to a depth of $d$
-* If we can develop a way to insert/retrieve/delete elements from a binary tree such that
+* If we can develop a way to insert/retrieve/delete elements from a binary tree such that:
-  * all operations are proportional to the depth *and*
+  * all operations are proportional to the depth of the tree AND
-  * we can guarantee that the depth is "small": $O(\log{n})$
+  * The depth of the tree is limited or "small"
+  * Then all operations will be efficient
 * A "full" or nearly full binary tree has a guarantee on its depth: $d = O(\log{n})$ where $n$ is the number of nodes
-* Unfortunately, there are "skewed" trees where the depth is linear: $d = O(n)$

-### Traversals
+## Tree Traversals

-* To be viable data structures, we need to ensure that all the data in a binary tree is *accessible*
+* To be viable as a data structure, we need to ensure that all nodes are *reachable* by some algorithm
-* Not as clear as a linked list: up to two directions for each node!
-* We'll look at 4 general traversal strategies that ensure that you can visit/access each node
+* Need algorithms for systematically *traversing* a tree: visiting all nodes
 * Preorder traversal: root-left-right
-  * It uses a stack to keep track of subtrees/sub nodes that *still need to be processed*
-  * We'll always prefer to go left *then* right
-  * Simplest and easiest to implement
+  * Simplest and easiest implementation
 * Inorder traversal: left-root-right
-  * Binary Search Trees: provides a sorted order
+  * Binary Search Trees: provides a *sorted* order!
 * Postorder traversal: left-right-root
-  * Tree Deletion
-* BFS = Breadth First Search traversal
-  * Uses a queue, but otherwise nearly exact same code as preorder
+  * Deleting a tree node-by-node (C/C++)
+* BFS: breadth first search
+* Each one has a stack/queue-based solution (ideal)
+  * Avoid recursion: it abuses the call stack
+* Each one has its own applications
-* Efficiency: each one is designed/intended to process *every* node
+* Efficiency:
-  * Nodes are only processed ONCE
-  * Nodes may be visited up to three times, but only processed once
-  * As a consequence: all of them are $O(n)$
+  * Each one is dependent on the *size* of the tree
+  * Size of the tree is $n$ = number of nodes in the tree
+  * Even if you consider edges: $m = n-1 = O(n)$
+  * Each algorithm "processes" the node exactly once!
+Then its $O(n)$
+  * Each edges is traversed at most 2 times: once from the parent to the child, again from the child to the parent $2n = O(n)$
+  * Node Traversal: each node is "traversed" at most 3 times: $3n = O(n)$
 * Original goal: to have efficient operations for search/retrieve and insert/delete

 ## Binary Search Trees